Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Price Prediction and Inference with Deep Neural Networks

 The network mapping (\ref{NNP}) makes use of the repeated composition of nonlinear mappings of the form

-where the $E_{k,\ell}$'s are called neurons, and $\sigma_{k,\ell}$ is the activation function that can vary with the layer $\ell$ and can vary with $k$, from one neuron to another.\footnote{The standard architecture has an activation function that does not vary with $k$, but some architectures such as ResNet50 discussed later can be viewed as having an activation function depending on $k$, with some neurons linearly activated and some nonlinearly.} Standard examples include the sigmoid function: $\sigma(v)=1/(1+e^{-v})$, the rectified linear unit function (ReLU), $\sigma(v) = \max(0,v)$, or the linear function $\sigma(v)=v$.
-In a given layer some neurons can be generated linearly or non-linearly.
-The use of a non-linear activation function has been shown to be an extremely powerful tool for generating flexible functional forms, yielding both successful approximations in a wide range of empirical problems and backed by an approximation theory.
-Good approximations can be achieved by considering sufficiently many neurons and layers (e.g., \cite{chen1999improved,yarotsky2017error,kidger2020universal}).
+where the $E_{k,\ell}$'s are called neurons, and $\sigma_{k,\ell}$ is the activation function that can vary with the layer $\ell$ and can vary with $k$, from one neuron to another.\footnote{The standard architecture has an activation function that does not vary with $k$, but some architectures such as ResNet50 (discussed in Section \ref{sec:embeddings}) can be viewed as having an activation function depending on $k$, with some neurons linearly activated and some non-linearly activated.} Standard examples include the sigmoid function: $\sigma(v)=1/(1+e^{-v})$, the rectified linear unit function (ReLU), $\sigma(v) = \max(0,v)$, or the linear function $\sigma(v)=v$.
+Individual neurons' activations can be linear or non-linear.
+The use of a non-linear activation function has been shown to be an extremely powerful tool for generating flexible functional forms, both yielding successful approximations in a wide range of empirical problems and backed by approximation theory.
+Good approximations can be achieved by considering sufficiently many neurons and layers (e.g., \citealt{chen1999improved,yarotsky2017error,kidger2020universal}).

 Our empirical model uses up to $m=3$ hidden layers, not counting the input.
-The dimensions of each layer are described in the Appendix.
-The first layer is generated using auxiliary text, image classification, and prediction tasks, as described below.
+The dimensions of each layer are described in Appendix \ref{appendix:alternative-nn-models}.
+The first layer is a sophisticated embedding of the input, trained using auxiliary text and image comprehension tasks using a separate dataset; further details are provided in Section \ref{sec:embeddings}.

 The model can be trained by minimizing the loss function